trauma and PTSD

 PTSD symptoms can vary in intensity and duration.
 They are generally categorized into four types:

-Intrusive Memories: Recurrent, unwanted distressing memories, flashbacks, and nightmares.
+• Intrusive Memories: Recurrent, unwanted distressing memories, flashbacks, and nightmares.

-Avoidance: Avoiding places, activities, or people that remind you of the traumatic event, and avoiding thinking or talking about the event.
+• Avoidance: Avoiding places, activities, or people that remind you of the traumatic event, and avoiding thinking or talking about the event.

-Negative Changes in Thinking and Mood: Negative thoughts about oneself, others, or the world, hopelessness about the future, memory problems, and difficulty maintaining close relationships.
+• Negative Changes in Thinking and Mood: Negative thoughts about oneself, others, or the world, hopelessness about the future, memory problems, and difficulty maintaining close relationships.

-Changes in Physical and Emotional Reactions: Being easily startled or frightened, always being on guard for danger, self-destructive behavior, trouble sleeping, and irritability or anger outbursts.
+• Changes in Physical and Emotional Reactions: Being easily startled or frightened, always being on guard for danger, self-destructive behavior, trouble sleeping, and irritability or anger outbursts.

 Effective treatment of PTSD often requires a multifaceted approach, including psychological treatment, medication, and social support.

 Cognitive processing therapy (CPT), which is a specialized type of cognitive-behavioral therapy (CBT), is one of the most effective treatments for PTSD.
 It focuses on identifying and changing negative thought patterns associated with trauma.
 Prolonged exposure (PE) therapy helps individuals face and overcome their fears, and change behavioural patterns associated with trauma.
 Eye Movement Desensitization and Reprocessing (EMDR) combines exposure therapy with guided eye movements to help process traumatic memories.
+Creating healthy behaviours, and using stress management techniques such as mindfulness or meditation can also create positive changes.

-PTSD is a complex and multifaceted condition that can have far-reaching effects on an individual's health and quality of life.
-At ClearStream Psychology, we perform a thorough assessment to explore your history and symptoms, and help you make sense of what you’re dealing with.
+At ClearStream Psychology, Dr. Rachel Martin, Dr. Shannon Jones, and Dr. May Luu all have expertise in effective and compassionate treatment for trauma and PTSD.
+We perform a thorough assessment to explore your history and symptoms, and help you make sense of what you’re dealing with.
 Then we collaborate with you to develop a customized treatment plan that meets your unique needs and treatment goals using effective therapeutic strategies supported by research.
 With the right support and strategies, you can learn to cope with PTSD and make meaningful improvements to your well-being.
-Let us help you get back into the flow of life!